s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ### **Block Layer**
 At the block level, the system is designed around a modular, extensible interface for writing and reading persistent data structures to disk.
 Every object that can be serialized to storage (e.g., `Schema`, `Row`, `TOC`) implements the `Storable` interface, giving each class ownership of how it packs and unpacks its data into a fixed-size block structure.<br>

-This approach enables polymorphic storage logic — the `Storage` class doesn't need to know what it's storing, only that it adheres to the `Storable` contract.
+This approach enables polymorphic storage logic, the `Storage` class doesn't need to know what it's storing, only that it adheres to the `Storable` contract.
 This promotes encapsulation by pushing block-specific serialization logic into the object itself, instead of centralizing it in the storage layer.<br>

 For example, the `Schema` class implements its own `store()` and `load()` methods.
 When storing, it encodes its metadata (e.g., schema name, attribute list, TOC pointers) into a binary buffer.
 Each attribute is serialized field-by-field, including its name, data type, flags, and default value. `defaultVal` is a variant, written using the **Visitor pattern** via `std::visit`.
 This keeps the logic type-safe and scalable as more types are added.<br>